Headline: Quarterback carousel produces erratic, disappointing season for Head Coach Dan Devine and the Green Bay Packers.

 Finally, after eleven years as the New York Jets head coach, Weeb Ewbank decided to retire.
 He will be forever remembered as the only man ever to win a championship in both the NFL and AFL.
 The two-time Coach of the Year led Baltimore to consecutive NFL titles (1958-59), including a 23-17 overtime victory over the Giants in the 1958 title game, otherwise known as “The Greatest Game Ever Played”.
 He then led the Jets to a 16-7 upset win over those same Colts in Super Bowl III, the game that established the legitimacy of the rival league.
 He was a head coach for 20 years, beginning in 1954, finishing with a 130-129-7 record.
 Ewbank was inducted into the Hall of Fame in 1978.

 Both offenses struggled in the first quarter.
-Minnesota was completely unable to move the ball, finishing the quarter without any first downs.
+Minnesota was completely unable to move the football, finishing the period without any first downs.
 Meanwhile, Washington’s Curt Knight missed 49- and 17-yard field goals, the last after a drive that ended inside the Viking 10-yard line.
 Minnesota finally scored on Fred Cox’s 19-yard second period field goal, after Tarkenton’s 50-yard completion to running back Oscar Reed, for a 3-0 lead.
 But a fumbled Viking punt with 3:30 left in the half set up fifth year running back Larry Brown’s 3-yard touchdown, giving the Redskins a 7-3 lead.
 Minnesota then drove into field goal range before halftime, but a Tarkenton interception ended the scoring threat.

 Later that day, the Raiders turned a three-point halftime lead into a rout of the Steelers by scoring 16 unanswered points as part of 23-point second half.
 Pittsburgh got off to a terrific start, winning eight of their first nine games while leading their division for eleven straight weeks.
 However, a three-game losing streak put their playoff hopes in jeopardy.
 The Steelers recovered to win their last two games, finishing 10-4, but had to settle for a tie with the Cincinnati Bengals.
 Again, by the smallest of margins, Cincinnati won the division due to a better conference record.
 This despite a Pittsburgh pass defense that was arguably the best in NFL history, limiting opposing quarterbacks to a 33.1 rating.